istio/istio.io/_docs/reference/config/mixer/policy-and-telemetry-rules.md

 ### Handler
 Handler allows the operator to configure a specific adapter implementation.

-In the following example we define a `metric` handler using the Mixer's prepackaged [prometheus adapter]({{home}}/docs/reference/config/mixer/adapters/prometheus.html).
+In the following example we define a `prometheus` handler using the Mixer's prepackaged [prometheus adapter]({{home}}/docs/reference/config/mixer/adapters/prometheus.html).
 Here, we define how the handler should generate prometheus metrics from the metric